-As shown in Figure 7.1, only 26% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$915 million at the placeholder price.
-Approximately 14% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000 per QALY threshold price, while approximately 41% of the population could be treated without crossing the threshold at the \$50,000 per QALY threshold price.
+As shown in Figure 7.1, only 18% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$915 million at elagolix's WAC, while 25% of patients could be treated without crossing this same threshold at elagolix's assumed net price.
+Between 13% and 40% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000 per QALY to \$50,000 per QALY threshold price range.